Family Vacation Down Under

 The breeze is fragrant with night-blooms and I’m rather relaxed as we drive back to camp at twilight.
 There might be something to overexposure, the way arachnophobes are forced to confront spiders.

 Two miles from camp, we have to stop at a cattle gate at the edge of the river.
 Chris jumps out to unlock it.
 He gives Ethan a flashlight.
 “Shine it on the beach and see if you catch any red crocodile eyes.”

 The gate unlocked, Chris hops back in the jeep, the jungle cackling with night birds.
 I watch his hand turn the key, but nothing lights up.
 Why do people ever turn off their engines out here?
 He fiddles under the dash, and grabs another flashlight.
 “Just a second,” he says, trying not to worry us.
 But it’s on the brink of dark, and the mosquitoes are buzzing.

-John gives the car a huge shove and pushes it along as Chris tries the engine.
-It starts with a roar, and as it rolls along, John jumps in.
+We give the car a huge shove and pushes it along as Chris tries the engine.
+It starts with a roar, and as it rolls along and we jumps in.

 “Thanks,” I say as Chris drives us through the gate.